alertNiKole/alertnikole.github.io/ReadMe.md

 Because the site is housed on GitHub it will be a pure **CSS/HTML and JavaScript** site giving an opportunity for me to highlight and use those skills.

-I'm going to make use of the nvy slider that I enhanced.
+I"m going to make use of the nvy slider that I enhanced.

 ### Code Editor
 My code editor of choice is always Microsofts Visual Studio Code.